gpajot/asyncio-concurrent-tasks/README.md

 > 💡 All tasks will be completed when the pool is stopped.

-> 💡Blocking and async version are the same, prefer the async version if client code is async.
+> 💡 Blocking and async version are the same, prefer the async version if client code is async.

 ### Blocking
 This can be used to run async functions in a dedicated event loop, while keeping it running to handle background tasks